 School staff work hard to create a positive working environment for our pupils in which they feel safe and supported.
-The school believes that pupils have the best opportunity to achieve if they feel happy and valued.
-This approach is at the heart of our school ethos.
+The school believes that students have the best opportunity to achieve if they feel happy and valued.
+This approach is at the heart of our pastoral care.